SAP-samples/teched2022-AP260/exercises/ex1/README.md

 ## Deploying the sample contract to a local test network

-You will notice a deployment script for the `Lock.sol` contract in the `scripts` folder.
+You will notice a deployment script for the `Lock.sol` contract in the `scripts`  folder called `deploy.ts`.
 It uses the TypeScript variant of ethers.js, a well-known Ethereum JavaScript library.

 This script first calculates a timestamp being one year in the future, in seconds: